-The University of Maryland Greenebaum Cancer Center (UMGCC) provides patients with all of the evaluation, diagnostic, and treatment services they need, including dentistry, radiology, pathology, cell component therapy, pharmacy, nutrition services, and genetic counseling.
+The University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) provides patients with all of the evaluation, diagnostic, and treatment services they need, including dentistry, radiology, pathology, cell component therapy, pharmacy, nutrition services, and genetic counseling.

 Cell Component Therapy